jerrytnutt/Notepad-Tkinter-Recreation/README.md

 - Zoom in and out and the ability to remove the status bar.
 - Multiple windows can be opened and used simultaneously.
 - Program is complete, might return later if I find any issues or want to add new features.

+# Getting Started
+To run the application simply run the python file.
+Run the following line in the working directory:

+> python notepadGUI.py

+# License
+Notepad Tkinter Recreation uses the MIT License.